NMRTeamTBI/MultiNMRFit/doc/models.rst

                                    'relative': [False, True, True, True, False]}

         def pplist2signal(self, peak_list):
+            # Estimate the chemical shift of the center of the doublet as the mean of chemical shift between the two peaks
             detected_peak_position = np.mean(peak_list.ppm.values)
+            # Estimate the intensity of the doublet as the intensity of the first peak
             detected_peak_intensity = peak_list.intensity.values[0]
+            # Estimate the coupling constant as the absolute difference between the two peaks
             detected_coupling_constant = np.abs(max(peak_list.ppm.values)-min(peak_list.ppm.values))
+            # Build the signal dictionary with the parameters and bounds
             signal = {
                 "model": self.name,
                 'par': {'x0': {'ini': detected_peak_position, 'lb': detected_peak_position-1, 'ub': detected_peak_position+1},